FluegelsApps/iot-utilities/docs/main/ble_scanning.md

 |Low Latency|Collects as much data as possible.
 Consumes the highest amount of energy.|
 |Balanced|Mode in between Low Latency and Low Power.
 Balanced amount of data and energy consumption.|
 |Low Power|Collects the least amount of data.
 Consumes the least amount of battery.|

+## Menu items

+### Keep screen on

+If this checkbox is enabled, the screen of the device will not turn off automatically.

+### Documentation

+Tap this item to open the documentation of this page.

+### Guide

+Tap this item to start the interactive guide of this page.

+### Clear all

+Tap this item to clear the local BLE-Scanning database.